 Much of southern Australia is enduring a summer heat wave and a total fire ban was in place throughout New South Wales, with temperatures topping 42 degrees in Sydney and hitting 45 in the state's west.

 Temperatures soared so high, and are expected to continue climbing in the days ahead, that the Bureau of Meteorology was forced to add new colors — deep purple and pink — to its charts for forecasts above the previous limit of 50 degrees.

-This undated handout picture provided by the New South Wales Rural Fire Service on Tuesday shows a NSW Rural Fire Service worker spraying water on a bush fire at Green Point in New ...
+This undated handout picture provided by the New South Wales Rural Fire Service (NSW Rural Fire Service) on Tuesday, Jan.
+8 shows smoke billowing as a bushfire burns near Green Point in New South Wales.
+(AFP)